 I study how host-microbe interactions affect ecology and evolution from the single cells to ecosystems.
+My focus is on the costs and benefits conferred on the host by the microbiota, particularly under environmental change.
 I do this work with a variety of experimental and observational techniques in a range of animal systems in my capacity as a Junior Fellow in the Harvard Society of Fellows.
-In particular, I am working on:
+Right now, I am working primarily on:

 Microbes & Domestication

 Domestic animals and their wild relatives differ in their genetics, diets, environments, and, as we newly appreciate, their microbiota.
 We hypothesize that changes in the microbiota helped animals adapt to their new diets and environments during domestication.
 To test this, we are performing diet and microbial manipulation experiments with domestic and wild mice as well as testing for variation in microbial composition and nutrient availability associated with genetic differences in wild/domestic pairs.